-Graduates are able to move immediately into the Master of Science in Nursing (MSN) program the fall semester following graduation if they meet all MSN requirements.
+Eligible graduates may be able to move immediately into the Master of Science in Nursing (MSN) program.

 How to Get Started:

 It is recommended that you attend an advising session or contact the Recruiter/Advisor (via email or phone).
 Submit copies of your academic transcripts for all universities attended for evaluation of the prerequisite coursework.
 Transcript evaluations can be done through email, fax, or in person.
 You will also want to decide on the delivery format for the program.
 We offer a completely on line program and a Blended Delivery format which consists of a blend of in person and on line teaching.

 - Anatomy & Physiology I & II

 - English I & II

-These courses must be completed prior to beginning the Nursing sequence in the fall semester.
-Please schedule an appointment with the advisor for individual guidelines.
+These courses must be completed prior to beginning the Nursing sequence.
+Please speak with the advisor for individual guidelines.

 Requirements for admission include:

 - Hold an active Ohio Registered Nurse License (or the U.S. state where you reside).

 - Complete all prerequisite coursework with a grade of “C” or higher.
 Maintain an overall prerequisite GPA of at least 2.0.

 - Maintain a cumulative GPA of at least 2.0.

-- Apply for admission to CSU at least six weeks prior to any School of Nursing deadlines.
+- Apply for admission to CSU approximately four weeks prior to any School of Nursing deadlines.

 - Apply for admission to the School of Nursing.
-Complete applications are due July 1st for the Fall semester co-hort and December 1 for the Spring semester co-hort.
+Complete applications are due June 1st for the Fall semester cohort and November 1 for the Spring semester cohort.